Discrete-to-continuum limits of interacting particle systems in one dimension with collisions: Introduction

 \section{Introduction}

-The recent paper \cite{VanMeursPeletierPozar22} introduces several new techniques by which it is possible to describe the dynamics of $n$ signed particles interacting by the Coulomb force, and to pass to the limit $n \to \infty$.
-Motivated by various applications, our aim is to further develop these techniques such that similar well-posedness and discrete-to-continuum limit results hold for many other kinds of interaction forces.
+The recent paper \cite{VanMeursPeletierPozar22} introduces several new techniques by which it is possible to describe the dynamics of $n$ signed particles interacting by the Coulomb potential, and to pass to the limit $n \to \infty$.
+Motivated by various applications, our aim is to further develop these techniques such that similar well-posedness and discrete-to-continuum limit results hold for many other potentials.
 After briefly revisiting the setting and main results of \cite{VanMeursPeletierPozar22} in Section \ref{s:intro:vMPP}, we introduce in Section \ref{s:intro:aim} the class of particle systems which we consider in this paper, and list in Section \ref{s:intro:lit} the applications.